ibm-cloud-docs/apps/vsi-deploy.md

 {: caption="Table 1.
 Environment variables to change for enablement" caption-side="top"}

-#### Infrastructure API key
+#### Classic infrastructure API key
 {: #iaas-key}

-Terraform requires an infrastructure API key to create infrastructure resources.
+Terraform requires a classic infrastructure API key to create infrastructure resources.
 The API key is obtained automatically during deployment.
 To manually retrieve a key, complete the following steps.

 1. Go to the [user list ![External link icon](../icons/launch-glyph.svg)](https://{DomainName}/iam#/users){: new_window}.
 You can also click **Manage** > **Access (IAM)**, and select **Users**.
 2. Click a user name, and then click **User details**.